Skip to content

 OpenSSL

-OpenJDK uses the in-built Java™ cryptographic implementation by default but Eclipse OpenJ9™ also provides some support for the OpenSSL cryptographic library.
+OpenJDK uses the built-in Java™ cryptographic implementation by default but Eclipse OpenJ9™ also provides some support for the OpenSSL cryptographic library.
 OpenSSL is an open source cryptographic toolkit for Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols, which is well established and used with many enterprise applications.
-Because it is a native library, OpenSSL might provide better performance.
-To use OpenSSL cryptographic acceleration, install OpenSSL 1.0.x, 1.1.x, or 3.x on your system.
-The OpenSSL V1.0.x, V1.1.x, and V3.x implementations are currently supported for the Digest, CBC, GCM, RSA, ECDH key agreement, and EC key generation algorithms.
-The OpenSSL V1.1.x and V3.x implementations are also supported for the ChaCha20 and ChaCha20-Poly1305 algorithms.
-The OpenSSL V1.1.1 onwards implementations are supported for the XDH key agreement and XDH key generation algorithms.
+Because it is a native library, OpenSSL often provides better performance.

-Note: OpenSSL 3.x does not support initialization vector (IV) sizes above 16 Bytes for the GCM algorithm.
-(In earlier OpenSSL versions, you can use such sizes but they might cause unpredictable behavior.)
+Note: OpenSSL 3.x and later does not support initialization vector (IV) sizes above 16 Bytes for the GCM algorithm.
+In earlier OpenSSL versions, you can use such sizes but they might cause unpredictable behavior.
+This should occur only when users are not using the default OpenSSL library that is bundled with Semeru.
 If you need to use a larger size, disable OpenSSL support for the GCM algorithm.

 OpenSSL support is enabled by default for all supported algorithms.
 If you want to limit support to specific algorithms, a number of system properties are available for tuning the implementation.